The BC Human Rights Clinic provides free legal assistance to people with provincial human rights complaints.

 Short Service Clinic – Available to all

-• Half-hour appointments in-person or by telephone to anyone in BC every Wednesday (except holidays)
+• Half-hour legal advice appointments in-person or by telephone every Wednesday (except holidays)

 • Lawyers and advocates assist complainants at any stage of the process, including before a complaint is filed